 One final virtual classroom platform to include is Wooclap.
 This platform is designed specifically for mobile devices and allows learners to easily participate in classes.

 Wooclap works for distance learning as well as live learning.
-With distance learning, students can do surveys, finish homework, and share files.
+With distance learning tools, students can do surveys, finish homework, and share files.
 Wooclap lets an educator take data from all that to really dig deep into understanding their learners’ progress.

-The collaborating features provided by the software giant has all the basic features an online classroom might need.
+The collaborating features provided by the software giant have all the basic features an online classroom might need.
 Google Workspace incorporates features of its Gmail, Google Drive, and Google Calendar — providing you with a learning ecosystem.
 Other internal online editing software such as Google Docs, Sheets, and Slides offer live editing options with your team.

 Apart from Google Meet video calls, teams collaborating via Google conference system have access to group and personal chats, and video calls can host up to 10 000 participants, regardless of their physical location.
 Google Classroom and Google Workspace for Education is also available for an academic setup.
 Using Google Workspace is free but requires opening a Google account.